optimobile/coai-dashboard/EU_AI_ACT_TRAINING_LEGAL.md

 5. **Jobs**: "Train your team AND create AI safety jobs"

 ### Partnerships
-1. **Law firms**: White-label COAI training for their clients
+1. **Law firms**: White-label CSOAI training for their clients
-2. **HR platforms**: Integrate COAI courses into LMS systems
+2. **HR platforms**: Integrate CSOAI courses into LMS systems
-3. **Industry associations**: Offer COAI training to members
+3. **Industry associations**: Offer CSOAI training to members
 4. **Government agencies**: Pilot programs for public sector AI

 ---

 ## Conclusion

-**COAI is 100% legally positioned to dominate the EU AI Act training market.** The law MANDATES training, creates massive demand, and COAI offers the most affordable, scalable, and integrated solution.
+**CSOAI is 100% legally positioned to dominate the EU AI Act training market.** The law MANDATES training, creates massive demand, and CSOAI offers the most affordable, scalable, and integrated solution.
 With Feb 2, 2025 deadline approaching, this is a $10M+ revenue opportunity in Year 1 alone.

 **Next steps**: Launch course marketplace, add enterprise packages, and execute marketing blitz targeting EU companies scrambling for compliance.